 - influence skills policy.

-The Welsh Assembly Government and the Alliance of Sector Skills Councils
+The Welsh Government and the Alliance of Sector Skills Councils

 The Alliance is the umbrella organisation for SSCs in the UK and has an office in Wales.
 It is evolving into a very strong and influential organisation that will drive the improvement in skills that Wales needs to compete in a global economy.

-Twenty-four Sector Skills Councils are now in operation, working actively with the Department for Children, Education, Lifelong Learning and Skills to better identify future skills needs, and this has resulted in a wide range of successful skills development projects.
+Twenty-four Sector Skills Councils are now in operation, working actively with the Department for Education and Skills to better identify future skills needs, and this has resulted in a wide range of successful skills development projects.

 Not only are Sector Skills Councils involved in encouraging the development of appropriate qualifications to meet employers’ needs, but they provide crucial labour market information to show where needs are greatest.
 In Wales we are fortunate to have a strong Sector Skills Network that meets regularly and approaches common issues with a team approach.
 A network which truly reflects the needs and uniqueness of the Welsh situation.